 This documentary tells the story of the galaxy’s greatest comic which despite Action’s fate (or perhaps because of it) has always been pretty violent.
 After an exciting animated opening sequence in which many of the comic’s monochrome heroes – Judge Dredd, Rogue Trooper, Strontium Dog, Nemesis the Warlock, Zenith – move very slightly against a thumping rock soundtrack, it’s perhaps disappointing that most of the film is spent in the company of a group of ageing, sometimes not very articulate men.
 Some are enthusiastic.
 Some are quite bitter.

 Pat Mills is the star.
 Passionate and profane about the early days, angry about the 1990s days of decline, he is still with the comic.
 Others left during the 1980 s comics “brain drain”.
 Neil Gaiman seems genuinely emotional about Alan Moore’s failure to complete his brilliant Ballad of Halo Jones a full thirty years later.
 Some rage at the appalling way some artists’ work was treated.
 Others praise 2000AD for crediting its writers and artists properly (in a special “credit card” box) something few British comics did up until then.
 One fan, Ex Machina director and author of The Beach, Alex Garland wrote the screenplay to Dredd, a huge improvement on the disastrous 1990s attempt to film the 22nd century fascistic lawman starring Sylvester Stallone.
 Other films seem to have liberally stolen from the comic.

-None of the writers seem to have liked Tharg the Mighty, the comic’s fictional alien editor very much, presumably because most have presumably endured a stint answering letters on his behalf (including, no doubt, two from a teenage “C Hallam, Peterborough” in about 1993).
+None of the writers seem to have liked Tharg the Mighty, the comic’s fictional alien editor very much, presumably because most have presumably endured a stint answering letters on his behalf (including, two from a teenage “C Hallam, Peterborough” in 1993).
 Tharg also introduced the occasional Twilight Zone-style Futureshock stories, often used as a testing ground for upcoming writers and artists.

 A fine tribute anyway to a fine comic.
 Until next time: Splundig Vur Thrigg Earthlets!